OMNIALowCode/omniadocs/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 The tutorial is divided in 4 different areas.
 On the first area, Create a new connector, we are going to check how a new connector is created and associated to a tenant.
 Next, on Modeling entities area, we are going to evaluate how to model the core entities for this solution from scratch.
 On the third area, we are going to focus on Purchase Order modeling, combining all previously modeled entities and integrating information on ERP Primavera.
 To end, we will evaluate how to communicate with an external API.

-As our custom data source, we are going to use the [PRIMAVERA ERP V10](https://pt.primaverabss.com).
-The chosen external API is [Last FM](https://www.last.fm/api), which provides data related to music.
+As our custom data source, we are going to use the [PRIMAVERA ERP V10](https://pt.primaverabss.com){:target="\_blank"}.
+The chosen external API is [Last FM](https://www.last.fm/api){:target="\_blank"}, which provides data related to music.

 ## 2. Prerequisites

 This tutorial assumes that you have created a OMNIA tenant ([click here to see how](omnia3_tenantcreation.html)), and are logged in as a user with modeling privileges to this tenant.
 You must also have access to the management area to manage the connectors.

-This tutorial also requires an access to [Primavera ERP](https://pt.primaverabss.com), on version 10.
+This tutorial also requires an access to [Primavera ERP](https://pt.primaverabss.com){:target="\_blank"}, on version 10.

 ## 3. Create a new connector

 1. Start by accessing the management area, by clicking the option "Go to Tenants management".

 2. Through the left side menu, create a new connector by accessing the option **_Connectors / Add new_**.
-Set its Code and Name as "AnalogSoundConnector"
+Set its Code and Name as "AnalogSoundConnector".

-3. On connectors list, select the previously created connector, and a modal with its data should be shown.
+   Right after creating the connector, a modal with its data should be shown.
+Copy the **Client Username**, **Client ID** and **Client Secret** to use later when configuring the Connector.

-4. Now we are going to grant the connector access privileges for the tenant.
+3. Now we are going to grant the connector access privileges for the tenant.
 Access the option **_Security / Roles_**, and select Administration role for the tenant (composed by the tenant code with prefix "Administration".
 E.g. AdministrationDemoTenant)

-5. Click the button **_Add new_** to grant the connector user access to the tenant.
-The user can be retrieved on step 3, property "Client Username"
+4. Click the button **_Add new_** to grant the connector user access to the tenant.
+The user can be retrieved on step 2, property "Client Username".
+If you didn't copy the username in that moment, select the connector on the list to access that information.

-6. Now use these configurations to configure a connector in the machine with the Primavera ERP, following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).
+5. Now use these configurations to configure a connector in the machine with the Primavera ERP, following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).

-7. Start the configured connector.
+6. Start the configured connector.

 ## 4. Modeling Entities